 Do you see a cup half full or half empty?
 This question can seem trivial, but it actually can tell a lot about the way you see circumstances in life and, possibly, the way you feel most of the time.
 Research shows that people who see a cup as half full, a.k.a optimists, tend to have higher levels of happiness, perseverance, achievement, and health (Peterson, 2000, p.
 47) compared to pessimists.
-Additionally, there is evidence that optimistic people are more likely to take proactive steps when it comes to their health, while pessimism is somewhat related to health-damaging behaviors.
-Accordingly, positive attitude is related to higher levels of physical and mental health, increased life expectancy, success at the workplace and better coping strategies.
-The figures shown here indicate life expectancy in the United States varies from state to state.
-Could differing attitudes be behind this?
+Additionally, there is evidence that optimistic people are more likely to take proactive steps when it comes to their health, while pessimism is somewhat related to health-damaging behaviours.
+Accordingly, a positive attitude is related to higher levels of physical and mental health, increased life expectancy, success at the workplace and better coping strategies.

 So, if being positive is so beneficial for happiness, can we somehow incorporate it into our lives?
 The answer is YES, you definitely can.

 Becoming optimistic and training yourself to look at the bright side takes work and discipline.
 If you tend to see things negatively, it will take some time to make optimism a thinking habit.
 But once you do, you’ll definitely notice the change in the way you feel and act.
 So, what should you do?

 Notice Your Negative Thinking Patterns

 Listen to your words and your thoughts.
 The longer you listen, the more you’ll recognize negative assumptions and conclusions.
 Catch yourself doing that and try to challenge those negative thoughts.
 Do you have enough evidence to support those statements?
 Where do you draw that pessimistic conclusion from?
 Try replacing these negative beliefs with positive, or at least neutral ones.